Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 Fresno City College CACFP Online Courses web page at https://www.fresnocitycollege.edu/academics/career-and-technical-education/cal-pro-net-center/elective-courses.html

 This free two-day training strengthens managerial and operational practices, and provides regulatory and nutritional information for CACFP child care staff.
 The training covers eligibility and enrollment requirements, monitoring and training requirements, financial management, child nutrition, recordkeeping, and administrative reviews.
 Register for this training at the following Fresno City College PIN training web page at https://www.fresnocitycollege.edu/academics/career-and-technical-education/cal-pro-net-center/pin-training.html.

 USDA Resources (Team Nutrition)

-The USDA Team Nutrition developed materials for CACFP operators and sponsors to implement the CACFP meal pattern.
+The USDA Team Nutrition developed materials for CACFP operators to implement the CACFP meal pattern.
 These materials can be found on the Team Nutrition CACFP Training Tools web page at https://www.fns.usda.gov/cacfp-training-tools.

 If you have any questions regarding this subject, please contact your assigned CACFP Specialist.
 A contact list of assigned specialists is located in the Download Forms section of the CNIPS, Form ID CACFP 01.